subhenduA/drug_data_crawler/README.md

 This is a python based project intended to crawl drug data from wiki pages, process the data, stores it into a datastore.
 Finally there is web framework to make the data available through endpoints
 ## Componenets used
 A) 'Scrpay' for crawling data
-B) 'mysql' for storing data
+B) 'pandas' for wrangling data
-C) 'flask' to access data
+C) 'flask' for accessing data
+D) 'mysql' for storing data (optional)

 ## Installation